 Driver’s Training Program

-Lewis & Clark is able to accommodate all disabled persons either visiting or attending the College.
-Please contact Jason Holmgren, Interim Occupational Health & Safety Officer, as early as possible so the College can make any and all necessary accommodations.
+Lewis & Clark is able to provide access accommodations for community members and guests.
+Please contact Jason Holmgren, Occupational Health and Safety Manager, as early as possible so the College can make the appropriate arrangements.